robinmetral/website/Weeknote #12_ Sicily.md

 ### Palermo

 - cornetto with pistachio cream!
+First one at U Cafè Sicilianu
 - Zisa castle was so underwhelming that it became a joke for the rest of the week
 - on some square a man sings: ya me ya me ya peya peya, ya me ya me ya peya peya pouli pouli pouli poula pouli pouli pouli poulaaaaaaya peya peya pouli pouli pouli poula
 - gelato at Cappadonia, one of the best in Italy according to [Gambero Rosso, the Michelin guide of gelato](gamberorosso.it/gelaterie/)